uio-bmi/immuneML/docs/source/tutorials/how_to_specify_an_analysis_with_yaml.rst

 Definitions refer to components, which will be used within the instructions.
 They include:

-- Datasets definitions: specifying where data is located and how it should be imported,
+- Datasets definitions: specifying where data is located and how it should be imported (see :ref:`How to import data into immuneML` for more details),

 - Preprocessing sequences: defining one or more preprocessing steps to be taken on the dataset,